Program & service updates

 Olympia Fire Department

-The Olympia Fire Department business office is open by appointment only for residents undertaking new construction or tenant improvements.
+The Olympia Fire Department business office is open from 10 a.m.-3 p.m., Monday through Friday for residents undertaking new construction or tenant improvements.
 Appointments can be scheduled for a fire inspection by calling, 360.753.8348.

 Olympia Police Department